IBM/trusted-service-identity/docs/spire-keylime-attestion.md

 Create the initial, correct kernel and boot loader reference state.
 These values are calculated by CI system and represent sha256 sums based on the kernel, boot loader etc etc.

+These values must match your environment.
+*More about this in the future.*
+*Currently these values are only available internally.*

 ```console
 cat > mbref.json <<EOF